-We’ll do all of this by looking at applicants’ skills and experience in relation to the person specification (section 5 below).
+We’ll do all of this by looking at applicants’ skills and experience in relation to the person specification (section 4 below).

-The Board normally appoints its new members at the AGM which, this year, is to be held on 10th October 2014, however, individuals can also be can be co-opted at any time.
-Elected Board Members shall ordinarily serve two years unless an agreement for exemption is granted by the Association members at the appropriate AGM.
+The Board normally appoints its new members at the AGM which, this year, is to be held on 10th November 2021, however, individuals can also be co-opted at any time.

-4. Committee Member Person Specification – what we are looking for
+4. Board Member Person Specification – what we are looking for?

 The Braveheart Board is seeking individuals with the following general skills and qualities: